Accessibility Testing Tutorial (A Complete Step By Step Guide)

 Manual Method

-There are many tools that are available in the market for accessibility testing, but there might be some issues like lack of skilled resources, budget etc. In such a case, we can go with manual testing.
+There are many tools that are available in the market for accessibility testing, but there might be some issues like lack of skilled resources, budget etc. In this case, we can go with manual testing.

-Below are a few ways to test website accessibility manually:
+Given below are a few ways to test website accessibility manually

-In order to turn on high contrast mode search the high contrast mode in the search box.
+In order to turn on the high contrast mode, search for the high contrast mode in the search box.

 High Contrast settings

-Here, you will get an option to choose a theme, select the high contrast theme from the drop-down.
+Here, you will get an option to choose a theme and select the high contrast theme from the drop-down.

 High Contrast setting